Human Resources

 I am an EU/EEA national, how much time can I spend out of the country without this affecting my application for settled status?

-There is a 5 year qualifying period of continuous residence in the UK, for at least 6 months in any 12 month period.
-There are some exceptions and further information can be found here.
-You must not have left the UK or the Common Travel Area for more than 6 months in any 12 month period.
+There is a 5-year qualifying period of continuous residence in the UK.
+There are some exceptions and further information can be found below.
+You must not have left the UK or the Common Travel Area for more than 6 months in any 12-month period.

 Yes, your details must be kept up to date.
-This link will enable you to do this.
-Please also remember to update myHR with any changes to contact details.
+There is a link below where you are able to make updates.
+Please also remember to update my.HR with any changes to contact details.

 Do I automatically have settled/pre-settled status?